Series 24 Product and Service Supervision

 Key Takeaways

-• New products and services require supervisory preparation, not just enthusiasm.
+• New products and services require supervisory preparation, product-risk analysis, and clear sales parameters.

 • Business-change questions often test readiness, training, approvals, and procedure updates.